 Let’s assume that you held 2 bitcoin (BTC) on QuadrigaCX at the time when the exchange was shut down.
 You paid $8,000 initially for acquiring these coins, hence you would have a realized capital loss of $8,000 if you consider the loss to be an investment loss.

-We recommend talking to a tax professional first if you have lost any cryptocurrency from an exchange shutdown, and you want to report this as investment loss.
+We recommend talking to a tax professional first if you have lost any cryptocurrency from an exchange shutdown, and you want to report this as an investment loss.

 Similarly to exchange shutdowns discussed above, whether or not you are allowed a tax deduction from an ICO scam depends on if it’s classified as a casualty or investment loss.
 There is no clear guidance on this matter either, so it’s probably wise to discuss each specific case with a tax professional before reporting it as an investment loss if you plan to do so.